goulartt/cortex/README.md

 ## Usage

+There are two endpoints, one to process a Sync GET Request and other to produce an Async JMS Message.

-The GET endpoint is available on:
+The first GET endpoint is available on:
 `localhost:8080/currency/convert`

 You must provide the following query params: